Kyle Anderson (basketball): Player profile

-Out of high school, Anderson was considered capable of playing any of four positions on the court, from point guard to power forward, drawing comparisons to basketball legends Magic Johnson.
+Out of high school, Anderson was considered capable of playing any of four positions on the court, from point guard to power forward, drawing comparisons to basketball legend Magic Johnson.
 Anderson's high school coach Bob Hurley said, "I think he's a modern-day Magic Johnson.
 I think that let him play the point.
 He gets everybody shots.
 You don’t have him back defensively balancing the floor, you’re wasting him.
 But you let him do a lot of what the point guard stuff entails.
 But then also defensively you don’t bother guarding him on the little guy.
 Put him on maybe the three man or even sometimes the four man if he’s a step-out player."
 During his sophomore year in UCLA, CBSSports.com wrote that Anderson was "starting to look more and more like the Magic Johnson of the 2013–14 season in college basketball."
 ESPN analyst Dick Vitale warned against calling him the next Magic Johnson, but stated that "he has the mini-version of that kind of skill.”
 USA Today commented that he was "kind of a poor man's Magic Johnson".